-If you still have problems, check the DLC on the vehicle and on the Scan Tool.
-Refer to your vehicle's service manual to properly check the vehicle's DLC.

-- After the Scan Tool's test connector is properly connected to the vehicle's DLC, the Vehicle icon should display to confirm a good power connection. - Turn the ignition on.
-DO NOT start the engine. - When the Scan Tool's cable connector is properly connected to the vehicle's DLC, The Scan Tool will automatically turn ON. - If the unit does not power on automatically when connected to the vehicle's DLC connector, it usually indicates there is no power present at the vehicle's DLC connector.
-Check your fuse panel and replace any burned-out fuses. - If replacing the fuse(s) does not correct the problem, consult your vehicle's repair manual to identify the proper computer (PCM) fuse/circuit, and perform any necessary repairs before proceeding.
+- If you have problems connecting the cable connector to the DLC, rotate the connector 180° and try again. - If you still have problems, check the DLC on the vehicle and on the Code Reader.
+Refer to your vehicle's service manual to properly check the vehicle's DLC. - After the Code Reader's cable connector is properly connected to the vehicle's DLC, the vehicle icon will display to confirm a good power connection. - If the LCD is blank, it indicates there is no power at the vehicle's DLC.
+Check your fuse panel and replace any burned out fuses. - If replacing the fuse(s) does not correct the problem, see your vehicle's repair manual to locate the proper computer (PCM) fuse/circuit.
+Perform any necessary repairs before continuing.

-6. The Scan Tool will automatically start a check of the vehicle's computer to determine which type of communication protocol it is using.
-When the Scan Tool identifies the computer's communication protocol, a communication link is established.
-The protocol type used by the vehicle's computer is shown on the display.

-A PROTOCOL is a set of rules and procedures for regulating data transmission between computers, and between testing equipment and computers.
+- 5. Turn the ignition on.
+DO NOT start the engine. - 6.
+The Code Reader will automatically start a check of the vehicle's computer to determine which type of communication protocol it is using.
+When the Code Reader identifies the computer's communication protocol, a communication link is established. - A PROTOCOL is a set of rules and procedures for regulating data transmission between computers, and between testing equipment and computers.
 As of this writing, five different types of protocols (ISO 9141, Keyword 2000, J1850 PWM, J1850 VPW and CAN) are in use by vehicle manufacturers.
-The Scan Tool automatically identifies the protocol type and establishes a communication link with the vehicle's computer.
+The Code Reader automatically identifies the protocol type and establishes a communication link with the vehicle's computer.

-- If the Scan Tool fails to link to the vehicle's computer, a "Communication Error" message shows on the Scan Tool's display. - Ensure your vehicle is OBD2 compliant.
+- If the Code Reader fails to link to the vehicle's computer, a "Communication Error" message shows on the Code Reader's display. - Ensure your vehicle is OBD2 compliant.
 See VEHICLES COVERED on page 4 for vehicle compliance verification information.

-- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the ENTER button to continue. - If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the M button to return to the Main Menu. - Turn the ignition off, and disconnect the Scan Tool. - Contact Technical Support for assistance. - If the Scan Tool can decode the Vehicle Identification Number (VIN) for the vehicle under test, the Vehicle Information screen displays.
+- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the ENTER button to continue. - If the Code Reader cannot link to the vehicle's computer after three attempts, a "Contact Technical Support" message displays. - Turn the ignition off, and disconnect the Code Reader. - Contact Technical Support for assistance. - 7.
+If the Code Reader can decode the Vehicle Identification Number (VIN) for the vehicle under test, the Vehicle Information screen displays. - If the information shown is correct for the vehicle under test, use the DOWN ▼ button, as necessary, to highlight Yes, then press the ENTER ↓ button.
+Proceed to step 9.